AlexTelon/FlexiCharge-Backend/backend-app/src/database-Interface/README.md

 	- Be aware of the implementation of the "Timestamp" in "ElectricityTariffs"

-		- It differs from the dateType used by the other Teams.enter code here
+		- It differs from the dateType used by the other Teams.

 		- Take into consideration the UTC.
 	- authorization_token can only be accessed via the Klarna Widget (Postman requests can not get authorization_token back in responses, ONLY the Klarna widget).